 If you are required to file Form 8918 for federal income tax purposes and the reportable transaction to which the form relates affects the taxpayer's Wisconsin income or franchise tax liability, send a paper copy, separate from Form 3, to the following address: Wisconsin Department of Revenue, Tax Shelters Program, PO Box 8958, Madison, WI 53708-8958.
-Include a listing of the names and identification numbers of each Wisconsin taxpayer for whom the advisor provided services to.
+Include a listing of the names and identification numbers of each Wisconsin taxpayer to whom the advisor provided services.

-Internal Revenue Service Adjustments and Amended Returns
+Internal Revenue Service Adjustments, Amended Returns, and Claims for Refund